 The First and/or middle Name Change Request form can be accessed through MyHumber First Name Change Request.

-This form is intended to provide any student with a way to change their first name as it appears on their student account.
+This form is intended to provide any student with a way to change their first and/or middle name as it appears on their student account.
 This name will be reflected on Humber systems (MyHumber, Blackboard, Hmail etc.) and on Humber documentation (e.g. transcripts, credentials and class lists).

 The change will not be reflected on any third party system (OSAP, WSIB, Second Career, etc.).
 Please contact the organization directly regarding their name change policies.

-External institutions may not recognize or accept a first name for legal purposes.
+External institutions may not recognize or accept a first and/or middle name for legal purposes.
 These institutions include, but may not be limited to: OSAP, financial institutions, RESP providers, potential employers, other educational institutions, passports, police records check (required for some courses and/or placements), Revenue Canada and health insurance providers.
 It’s important to understand that inconsistency between the first name used by Humber and the name used by external organizations may cause unexpected difficulty and it is solely your responsibility to resolve such discrepancies.